killme2008/node-zk-browser/README.md

 A zookeeper web administrator in node.js.
 It's based on [express.js](http://expressjs.com/) and [node-zookeeper](https://github.com/yfinkelstein/node-zookeeper).It will display zookeeper's data as a lazy loading tree,and display every path's stat info and data;and you can create,edit or delete path if you logon.

 ##Configure
+First,you must install dependencies with npm

+          npm install -d

-Edit app.js to configure your zk hosts
+Then edit app.js to configure your zk hosts

           var zkclient = new ZkClient("localhost:2181");

-Edit user.json to configure your administrator account:
+And edit user.json to configure your administrator account:

          { "name" : "password"}

 ##Run
 Type command to start app